latex3/tagging-project/documentation/wtpdf/fulldoc.md

 The use of structure elements instead of AF files give identical results for math.
 The reading of the rest of the document is similar, with slight differences due to the use of different PDF consumer applications.
 Some are due to bugs, others are due to different decisions on what is or should be passed on to the speech generator (e.g., handling of tables, announcing links or graphics), some of this is configurable in the consumer application.

-## Listening to ChatGPT's interpretation {#chatgpt}
+## Listening to ChatGPT's interpretation of the untagged document {#chatgpt}

+For this section we used LLMs to enhance the untagged PDF in order to change them into an accessible document.
 These experiments have been done with a slightly earlier version of the source document and they haven't been redone since.
 Given that with the same prompt you get different results on each occasion it didn't seem worthwhile to repeat the exercise, just to have a corrected text of Fermat's last theorem and a few other minor corrections.
 The intend here was to give examples for this approach and to see if it could be a suitable way to produce accessible versions of given STEM documents and to do this the current samples seem good enough.

 ### Foxit reading GitHub display of markdown extracted by ChatGPT 3 {#chatgpt3}
 - Foxit Reader 2025.3.0.28197 (Windows 11)